 - If there are any other problems, besides noise violations, then the 20 minutes warning does not apply.

 Be Prepared...for fun, for safety, for the police!

 Colorado State University and the City of Fort Collins have teamed up to launch an innovative program to address noise complaints.
 Party Registration offers CSU students who live off campus the ability to register their party at Off-Campus Life and possibly avoid fines.
 Fort Collins residents also have the ability to register throughout the city.

 Benefits of the Program

-With each registration, students are given educational materials on partying safely and responsibly; these students may avoid a noise ticket simply because they became a more “informed” party host by stopping in at Off-Campus Life.
+- Educates students about partying safely and responsibly; these students may avoid a noise ticket simply because they became a more “informed” party host by stopping in at Off-Campus Life.

 Party Registration Form Example